 - Teller, P., 2004, “How we dapple the world”, Philosophy of Science 71: 425–447.

 - Klein, Julie, 1990, Interdisciplinarity.
 History, Theory & Practice, Detroit: Wayne State University Press.

 - Toulmin, S., 1970, Physical Reality: Philosophical Essays on Twenty-century Physics, New York: Harper and Row.

 - Tribe, K., 2005, Strategies of Economic Order, Cambridge: Cambridge University Press.

-- Van Bouwels, J., 2009, “The Problem With(out) Consensus: The Scientific Consensus, Deliberative Democracy and Agonistic Pluralism”, in J. van Bouwels, ed., The Social Sciences and Democracy, London: Palgrave Macmillan.
+- Van Bouwel, J., 2009, “The Problem With(out) Consensus: The Scientific Consensus, Deliberative Democracy and Agonistic Pluralism”, in J. van Bouwel, ed., The Social Sciences and Democracy, London: Palgrave Macmillan.

 - van Gulick, R., 1992, “Nonreductive materialism and the nature of intertheoretical constraint”, in Beckmann, Flohr and Kim, Emergence or Reduction?
 Essays on the Prospects of Nonreductive Physicalism, New York: de Gruyter.

 - Wayne, A., 1996, “Theoretical unity: the case of the standard model”, Perspectives on Science 4: 391–407.

 - –––, 2002, “Critical notice: Margaret Morrison, Unifying scientific theories”, Canadian Journal of Philosophy 32: 117–138.